kitterman-t/gemini-cli-update/examples/usage-examples.md

 This document provides practical examples of how to use the Gemini CLI Update Script in various scenarios.

+**Last Updated:** December 6, 2025
+**Script Version:** 3.0.1

+## 📖 About This Guide

+This guide contains real-world examples and use cases for the Gemini CLI Update Script.
+Each example is tested and verified to work correctly.
+Use these examples as templates for your own automation and integration needs.

 ## Basic Usage

 ### Simple Update